-D11.
-Describe additional requirements for transfer admission, if applicable:

-High school transcript (if transferring fewer than 26 hrs.), Official transcripts from all colleges attended, Copy of ACT, SAT or COMPASS test scores, Record of measles/rubella immunization, must be eligible to return to your last institution, Students with more than 32 hours credit must have an overall 2.0 GPA on all coursework, students not meeting these criteria may appeal to the Admissions Committee for reconsideration.

-Transfer Credit Policies

-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: D - D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 72 Unit type - D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type - D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: 16 - D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 12 - D17.
+Summer 11 D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11.
+Describe additional requirements for transfer admission, if applicable: High school transcript (if transferring fewer than 26 hrs.), Official transcripts from all colleges attended, Copy of ACT, SAT or COMPASS test scores, Record of measles/rubella immunization, must be eligible to return to your last institution.
+Students with more than 32 hours credit must have an overall 2.0 GPA on all coursework, students not meeting these criteria may appeal to the Admissions Committee for reconsideration Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 72 Unit type semester credit hours D14.
+Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: 16 semester credit hours (8 of the last 16 hours earned must be at BSC) D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 semester credit hours (16 of the last 32 hours earned must be at BSC) AND 25% of the required semester hours within the major and/or concentration must be at BSC.
+(The School of Business requires 50% of all 300/400 level business core classes and 50% of all courses for the Business Administration and Accountancy majors be taken at BSC.)
+D17.
 Describe other transfer credit policies: